Culture in Action: Evaluating Text-to-Image Models through Social Activities: Introduction

 The 2007 film Ratatouille earned 41 film awards including Best Feature at the 2008 Oscars \citep{ratatouille}.
 Part of its appeal lies in the very realistic portrayal of the city of Paris, and of French culture and cuisine \citep{french}.
 To achieve this, creators visited places in Paris to soak in the culture and environment, including its highly distinctive visual aspects.
 Many other well-regarded films (animated ones like Luca and Coco, and live action ones like Amelie, Crouching Tiger Hidden Dragon, and Reservation Dogs) also devoted significant effort to ensuring they capture the true atmosphere and visuals of the places they portray.
 Such culturally accurate visual portrayals are important for many types of creative and marketing content beyond film, e.g., advertising.

-The advancement of text-to-image generative models in theory offers the potential for automated or semi-automated creation of such content.
-However, recent Text-to-Image (T2I) models are trained on large-scale web-based data, which is WEIRD (Western, Educated, Industrialized, Rich, and Democratic)~\citep{henrich2010weirdest}.
-The resulting bias is particularly problematic for cultural activities, the social practices through which cultures express their values and meanings.
-Understanding culture is best achieved through everyday activities and social interactions since these practices embody the values and meanings of a society \citep{geertz2017interpretation,hall1973silent}.
-However, cross-cultural studies of T2I models are heavily understudied, with the most recent benchmarks focusing on a few specific object-centric categories such as architectures, clothing, food, and landmarks ~\citep{rege_cure_2025,chiu2024culturalbench,basu2025geodiv}.
+Recent advances in text-to-image (T2I) generative models offer the promise of automating creation of such content.
+However, T2I models are trained on web data exhibiting strong WEIRD biases (Western, Educated, Industrialized, Rich, and Democratic) \citep{henrich2010weirdest}, leading to incorrect or overly stereotypical cultural representations.
+This problem is particularly severe for social activities, where cultural meaning emerges from context, interactions, and relations between objects and people~\citep{geertz2017interpretation,hall1973silent}.
+Despite this, cross-cultural studies of T2I models remain understudied, with existing benchmarks focusing on a few specific object-centric artifacts such as landmarks, clothing, and food ~\citep{chiu2024culturalbench,basu2025geodiv,rege_cure_2025}.

-We examine how well T2I models portray different cultures, focusing on \emph{activities} whose visual representation varies significantly across cultures.
-Unlike static cultural artifacts, \textbf{activities are contextual and compositional}.
-The same activity can have multiple valid cultural variants.
-For example, ``eating at home in Iran'' may involve sitting at a formal dining table or gathering on the floor around a traditional \emph{sofreh}.
-This contextual nature makes activity evaluation fundamentally different from object recognition, where cultural artifacts have more limited shapes and attributes.
+In this work, we examine how well T2I models portray different cultures through \emph{activities}, whose visual representations vary significantly across cultures.
+Unlike static artifacts, activities are \textbf{contextual and compositional}, encompassing objects, interactions, and spatial arrangements that better capture cultural expression.
+For example, ``eating at home in Iran'' may involve sitting at a table or gathering on the floor around a traditional \emph{sofreh}-- the same activity can have multiple valid cultural variants.
+To this end, we introduce \textbf{CULTural acTIViTy (CULTIVate)}, a culturally-grounded benchmark spanning 16 countries and 576 activities across 9 categories (e.g., dining, greeting, game, dance, celebration).
+We evaluate 6 state-of-the-art T2I models, generating 19,000+ images and collecting 3,000 real reference images.
+As shown in Fig.~\ref{fig:intro}~(b), T2I models may generate wrong activities, include \emph{hallucinated} elements, or produce \emph{exaggerated} scenes.
+These complex failure patterns raise critical questions: \textit{Are current metrics effective for evaluating cultural faithfulness?
+What makes a metric effective for this task?}